sunpech/sunpech-blog-hugo/content/posts/2015-08-09-oneplus-a-year-later.md

 author: Steven Suwatanapongched
 date: '2015-08-09T09:00:00.000-05:00'
 description: My thoughts on OnePlus and Cyanogen OS after one year of using the OnePlus One and Cyanogen 12S.
 I talk about the hardware, software, and how these two companies disappoint me.
-header-img: /public/images/headers/android.jpg
+headerimage: /images/headers/android.jpg
-image: /public/images/blog/oneplus_a_year_later.jpg
+image: /images/blog/oneplus_a_year_later.jpg
 modified_time: '2015-08-09T09:00:00.000-05:00'
 tags:
   - Android
   - Google
   - Review
-thumbnail: /public/images/blog/tn_oneplus_a_year_later.jpg
+thumbnail: /images/blog/tn_oneplus_a_year_later.jpg
 title: OnePlus, A Year Later
 url: /2015/08/09/oneplus-a-year-later/
 ---